 • Isolation creeps in.
 Without a plan, the new daily routine can quietly shed the supports that were keeping recovery steady.

-What a Strong Continuing Care Plan Includes
+What Does a Strong Continuing Care Plan Include?

 1. A step-down level of care.
 Moving into IOP or our flagship Individualized Intensive Programming keeps clinical support in place while independence grows.